SmithsonianWorkshops/advanced-hydra-workshops/conda.md

 ## Exporting and sharing your environment

+- Others can load your conda env (default is all can read on Hydra)
+- Export package list, they can import
+  - Some pipelines use this method (qiime2, phyluce)

 You can create an export file that has a listing of all the packages and chanels used in your environment.
 This can be used with colleagues to create their own environment.
 These exports are platform specific, so an environment created on Hydra will work on other Linux system, but might not work on Macs or Windows.